loveencounterflow/interskiplist/README.md

 The above data structures will be returned by the methods `ISL.entries_of`, `ISL.entry_of`, `ISL.find_entries_with_all_points` and `ISL.find_entries_with_any_points`.
-Using these methods brings us one step closer to the implementation of a CSS-Unicode-Range-like functionality; however, when you query the data for a given codepoint and get back five or ten objects with lots of data, that task may become a little cumbersome.
+Using these methods brings us one step closer to the implementation of a CSS-Unicode-Range-like functionality; however, when you query the data for a given codepoint and get back five or ten objects with lots of data each, that task may become a little cumbersome.
 But do not fear, there's a convenience method that can help a great deal:

 ```coffee